Metaswitch/clearwater-readthedocs/docs/Handling_Multiple_Failed_Nodes.md

 * If you have 3 or more working Vellum nodes in the site, you should use those
 * If not, you should use all the nodes in the site

-Note that if there are no live Dime, Sprout or Vellum nodes in the site, you should continue with this process, missing out the steps for nodes which no longer exist, and then add the new replacement nodes once the etcd cluster is recovered.

 ### Check the configuration on your master nodes

 The next step is to ensure that the configuration files on each node are correct.

 #### Any of the master nodes' Shared configuration

 The shared configuration is at `/etc/clearwater/shared_config`.
 Verify that this is correct, then copy this file onto every other master node.
-Please see the [configuration options reference](http://clearwater.readthedocs.io/en/latest/Clearwater_Configuration_Options_Reference.html) for more details.
+Please see the [configuration options reference](http://clearwater.readthedocs.io/en/latest/Clearwater_Configuration_Options_Reference.html) for more details on how to set the configuration values.

 #### Vellum's Chronos configuration

-The configuration file is at `/etc/chronos/chronos_cluster.conf`.
-Verify that this is present and syntactically correct on all Vellum nodes in the affected site, following the format [here](https://github.com/Metaswitch/chronos/blob/dev/doc/clustering.md#clustering-chronos).
+* The configuration file is at `/etc/chronos/chronos_cluster.conf`.
+* Verify that this is present and syntactically correct on all Vellum nodes in the affected site.
+    * This should follow the format [here](https://github.com/Metaswitch/chronos/blob/dev/doc/clustering.md#clustering-chronos).

-If the file isn't present, or is it invalid, then make the configuration file contain all Vellum nodes in the site as nodes.
-Otherwise, don't change the states of any nodes in the file (even if you know the node has failed).
-Note, if there is more than one failed node then there will be timer failures until this process has been completed.
+    * If the file isn't present, or is invalid, then make the configuration file contain all Vellum nodes in the site as nodes.
+    * Otherwise, don't change the states of any nodes in the file (even if you know the node has failed).
+* If there is more than one failed node then there will be timer failures until this process has been completed.
 This could prevent subscribers from receiving notifications when their registrations/subscriptions expire.

 #### Vellum's Memcached configuration